The way we see it

 24 October 2017

-The announcement last week of the 3% September CPI means we hope to see a Lifetime Allowance (LTA) of £1,030,000 from April 2018.
+The announcement in October 2017 of the 3% September CPI means we hope to see a Lifetime Allowance (LTA) of £1,030,000 from April 2018.
 This is a welcome increase in pension allowances for the first time in 7 years.
 However, what is important when looking at saving options is not what the LTA is now, or when the fund exceeds it, rather what it might be when amount within the pension plan is tested.
 In addition, how any tax on excess pension savings compares to the tax on other types of savings and assets.

 Reduction in the Money Purchase Annual Allowance – second Finance Bill 2017